SAP-samples/event-driven-integrations-codejam/exercises/01-events-sap-ecosystem/README.md

 TBA

-### Data events (Event-Carried State Transfer)
+### Event-Carried State Transfer (ECTS) events

 TBA

 ## Explore the Business Partner events available in SAP S/4HANA Cloud

-As part of this CodeJam we will interact with the Business Partner data from an SAP S/4HANA Cloud system.
+As part of this CodeJam, we will interact with the Business Partner data from an SAP S/4HANA Cloud system.
 The Business Partner events

-👉 Now that you are familiar with how to get around the SAP Business Accelerator Hub, search for the [Business Partner events](https://api.sap.com/products/SAPS4HANACloud/apis/all) available for SAP S/4HANA Cloud, try it out and get acquainted with the payload.
+👉 Now that you are familiar with how to get around the SAP Business Accelerator Hub, search for the [Business Partner events](https://api.sap.com/products/SAPS4HANACloud/apis/all) available for SAP S/4HANA Cloud, check out the different operations and get acquainted with the payload for the create event.

 🧭 Take some time to explore what's documented on the [Business Partner events - Overview page](https://api.sap.com/api/API_BUSINESS_PARTNER/overview).
 You will be able to find lots of valuable information here, e.g. attributes, authentication methods, API specifications, and configuration details.